 - All pupils will remain within the RR for the remainder of the lesson.
-A serious breach will result in direct removal to internal suspension. - All phones are handed in upon arrival at the RR and returned when the pupil leaves. - Pupils will be provided with work either via a chromebook or appropriate work will be provided to them.
+A serious breach of the rules will result in direct removal to internal suspension or fixed term suspension. - All phones are handed in upon arrival at the RR and returned when the pupil leaves. - Pupils will be provided with work either via a chromebook or appropriate work will be provided to them.
 This will be largely focused on numeracy, literacy, reading and writing.
-Work will be completed in silence. - All pupils will work independently and in silence whilst in the RR and must raise their hand if they need support from RR staff. - Pupils may request to go to the toilet but will need to take the toilet lanyard. - Pupils may drink water- in moderation- whilst in the RR. - Pupils placed in the RR will be taken to the canteen before or after all other pupils and return to the RR to eat their food. - All pupils in the RR forego all breaktime and lunchtime "free" time.
+Work will be completed in silence. - All pupils will work independently and in silence whilst in the RR and must raise their hand if they need support from RR staff. - Pupils may request to go to the toilet but will need to take the toilet lanyard. - Pupils may drink water- in moderation- whilst in the RR. - Pupils placed in the RR will have their food collected for them from the canteen. - All pupils in the RR forego all breaktime and lunchtime "free" time.
 They will be placed in the RR during these times and remain in silence. - Pupils who complete work independently within the RR will be signposted to the Academy resources in order to continue with their studies.